Agent1c/week4-javascript/README.md

-# JavaScript for Beginners - FNB App Academy Help - Simphiwe Radebe
+# JavaScript for Beginners - FNB App Academy - Simon Ndlovu

 A collection of 15 interactive JavaScript lessons designed for absolute beginners.
 Each lesson builds upon the previous one, taking you from basic concepts to creating a functional login system.